Southern Australia Livestock Meat Research Council (SALRC)

-The Southern Australian Meat Research Council (SAMRC) was reformed in mid-2015 to gather feedback on the research, development and adoption (R&D) needs of sheep and grassfed cattle producers across New South Wales, Victoria, South Australia and Tasmania, and from Queensland sheep producers.
+The Southern Australian Livestock Meat Research Council (SALRC) was reformed in mid-2015 to gather feedback on the research, development and adoption (R&D) needs of sheep and grassfed cattle producers across New South Wales, Victoria, South Australia and Tasmania, and from Queensland sheep producers.

-SAMRC members include sheep and grassfed beef producers, MLA, CSIRO and agencies and universities from each SAMRC state.
-For more information on SAMRC, visit www.samrc.com.au
+SALRC members include sheep and grassfed beef producers, MLA, CSIRO and agencies and universities from each SALRC state.
+For more information on SALRC, visit www.samrc.com.au

-SAMRC is supported by seven regional committees, each chaired by a local producer.
+SALRC is supported by seven regional committees, each chaired by a local producer.
 The regional committees gather input from local producers and producer networks on local R&D needs.
-SAMRC then considers the R&D priorities from each committee to develop the regional R&D priorities that inform the national priorities for sheepmeat and grassfed beef R&D recommended by the Red Meat Panel.
+SALRC then considers the R&D priorities from each committee to develop the regional R&D priorities that inform the national priorities for sheepmeat and grassfed beef R&D recommended by the Red Meat Panel.

 To get involved, contact your regional committee:

 Angus is a sixth generation primary producer and owner and manager of Bukalong in the Monaro region of South East NSW.
 Here he runs a self-replacing Merino flock as well as a self-replacing Angus herd to supply weaners for the grass and grain finishing market.
 He also grows a range of forage crops, predominantly lucerne and winter cereals.